circuits/circuits/docs/source/man/components.rst

 with Complex Components being a subtree within that structure.

-A Component is attached to the tree by registering with the parent and detached by unregistering itself (methods :meth:`~circuits.core.components.BaseComponent.register` and :meth:`~circuits.core.components.BaseComponent.unregister` of ``BaseComponent``).
+A Component is attached to the tree by registering with the parent and detached by un-registering itself (methods :meth:`~circuits.core.components.BaseComponent.register` and :meth:`~circuits.core.components.BaseComponent.unregister` of ``BaseComponent``).